 LG’s CLOi ServeBot is primarily designed to function as a food service robot, but it can also be used just as easily as a hotel housekeeping robot.
 It can carry towels, bed sheets, soap, toilet rolls, and other items from one location to another with minimal human involvement, making it an ideal companion for your housekeeping team.

-The robot is equipped with a 3D camera, and ToF and LiDAR sensors, allowing it to recognize people and objects, avoid collisions, adjust routes in real-time and easily navigate through even the busiest areas of your hotel.
+The robot is equipped with a 3D camera, ToF, and LiDAR sensors, allowing it to recognize people and objects, avoid collisions, adjust routes in real-time, and easily navigate through even the busiest areas of your hotel.
 It has multiple shelves for carrying items and can automatically sense when items have been removed.
 Furthermore, the LG CLOi ServeBot has an impressive 11-hour continuous operating time from a 5-hour charge.

-Video: LG CLOi ServeBot : More Reliable Serving Specialistã…£ LG
+Video: LG CLOi ServeBot: More Reliable Serving Specialistㅣ LG

 7. WINBOT by Ecovacs

 If you are seeking a robot housekeeper that can carry out tasks beyond moving items and vacuuming floors, the WINBOT from Ecovacs may be just what you are looking for.
-These housekeeping robots function as autonomous window cleaners, using a large microfiber cleaning pad to carry out a variety of types of window cleaning.
+These housekeeping robots function as autonomous window cleaners, using a large microfiber cleaning pad to carry out a variety of window-cleaning tasks.

 WINBOT can remove stains, climb automatically, detect edges, and plan the ideal path to cover windows of all sizes.
 It can carry out fast cleaning, deep cleaning, edge cleaning, and more while avoiding streaks on your windows.
 Meanwhile, in addition to windows, WINBOT can also be used to clean shower doors and other similar surfaces.